Soissons Cathedral: Architecture

+The facade and nave of the cathedral are constructed in the typical Gothic style seen in many 13th century French cathedrals.
 The southern transept, the oldest portion of the whole edifice, terminates in an apse, and unlike the rest of the building, is divided inside into four rather than three levels.
-The choir end of the cathedral contains stained glass from the 13th century.
-A tapestry from the 15th century depicts the life of the martyrs Gervasius and Protasius, the patron saints of the cathedral.
-Rubens' Adoration of the Shepherds hangs in the northern transept, as does a painting by Philippe de Champaigne.
+The choir end of the cathedral contains 13th century stained glass, and a 15th century tapestry depicting the life of the martyrs Gervasius and Protasius, the patron saints of the cathedral.
+Rubens' Adoration of the Shepherds painting hangs in the northern transept in addition to another painting done by Philippe de Champaigne.

 The single western tower dates from the mid-13th century and is an imitation of those of Notre-Dame de Paris, which it equals in height (66 m).
 The tower was restored after it and part of the nave were severely damaged in World War I. A matching tower on the other side of the façade was originally planned, but never built.